 Inspired by Instagram feeds and selfie culture, Letovksy’s current exhibition I Like For You to be Still explores women taking ownership over their own image.
 Currently on view at Toronto’s Project Gallery until September 30th, the exhibition features bold, sensual paintings of women in intimate poses.
 Flipping the idea of the passive muse, the women in these paintings are as daring as Letovsky’s color palette and as confident as her brushstrokes.

 We caught up with the painter in Toronto to talk about her creative process and inspirations.
+Build your own portfolio website to start your own visual storytelling career.

 Format Magazine: Hi Sarah!
 Can you tell us about your background and how you got into painting?